Harry and Meghan join Australia PM at war memorial unveiling in Sydney

 There were also crowds along Liverpool Street, while other people – and a cardboard cutout of Harry and Meghan – watched on from balconies as the royals arrived.

+Their mother, Connie, said: “I think it was very overwhelming for them, as a parent.

+“It was a very important ceremony and it’s important that the next generation coming through should be part of it.”

-The Sussexes will visit the Hall Of Service, which contains 1,700 soil samples from each town, suburb and district in New South Wales listed as an address for First World War enlistees.
+The Sussexes were due to visit the Hall Of Service, which contains 1,700 soil samples from each town, suburb and district in New South Wales listed as an address for First World War enlistees.

 The completion of the extension, which cost £22 million, coincides with the 100th anniversary of the cessation of hostilities in the war.